January 7th, 2016

 As search algorithms continue to get smarter, content creators also need to stay ahead of the game and keep on top of current SEO trends.
 By taking note of what Google is factoring in to its page ranking system, it’s easy to tailor a digital strategy to better suit the types of link juice that Google takes into account — especially when it comes to things like social media.

 As content creators and curators, we can no longer navigate the digital world on autopilot — now, we need to take full advantage of SEO and search engine rankings if we want our content to stand out in a crowded cyberspace.

 What SEO trends and changes affected you the most in 2015?
 Tell us in the comments.

-For a closer look at how the many aspects of digital marketing work together, download our whitepaper: Recipe For Success: Why an Interconnected Digital Marketing Strategy is Essential For Your Business.
+Looking for more tips on digital marketing?
+Download our whitepaper: Recipe For Success: Why an Interconnected Digital Marketing Strategy is Essential For Your Business.